kubasimon/mi-run/README.md

 Example of input: <a href="compiler/fixture/knapsack.in.10.dat">knapsack.in.10.dat</a>

-* plain text file with line endings "\n"
+* utf8 file with line endings "\n"

 Example of output: <a href="compiler/fixture/knapsack.out.10.dat">knapsack.out.10.dat</a>

-* plain text file with line endings "\n"
+* utf8 file with line endings "\n"

 ## Running programs in my language: